ab054/Counter/README.md

 ## Introduction

-This project contains a suite of Espresso tests designed to test the [Name of Your App] Android application, developed with Jetpack Compose.
+This project contains a suite of Espresso tests designed to test the Android application, developed with Jetpack Compose.
 The tests cover a range of user interactions and ensure the app's reliability and stability.

 ## Getting Started